lagoproject/DMP/DMP.md

 Consolidated datasets (grouped by catalogs) will be exposed together with their metadata through the [EGI DataHub, https://datahub.egi.eu](https://datahub.egi.eu) service to be gathered by discovery services such as B2FIND, thus:

 - General public: B2FIND web interface at [http://b2find.eudat.eu](http://b2find.eudat.eu) (search engine of metadata published), a web browser to the page of some published catalog (link to a public PID).
 Additionally, as metadata follow a linked-data syntaxis and standards, other discovery services, even Google could find them.
-- PSA members: the aforementioned ones for general public plus, browser whole data repository at [https://datahub.egi.eu](https://datahub.egi.eu) (without search engine), CDMI API, proprietary API and FUSE mount on a local system of the repository tree.
+- LAGO members: the aforementioned ones for general public plus, browser whole data repository at [https://datahub.egi.eu](https://datahub.egi.eu) (without search engine), CDMI API, proprietary API and FUSE mount on a local system of the repository tree.